Uncovering Bias Paths with LLM-guided Causal Discovery: An Active Learning and Dynamic Scoring Approach: Conclusion

 \section{Conclusion}

-In this work, we propose a fairness-driven CD framework that integrates LLMs with AL and dynamic scoring.
-Our method outperforms baselines in recovering accurate causal structures across various benchmark networks, and demonstrates more conservative behavior in identifying fairness-relevant pathways, reducing false positives in bias attribution.
-By combining statistical signals with semantic priors, and prioritizing high-informative queries, the proposed framework advances the reliability and fairness-awareness of LLM-based CD.
+We propose a fairness-driven CD framework that integrates LLMs with AL. Across benchmarks including synthetic and semi-synthetic real-world networks, our method outperforms prior baselines in structural accuracy and reduces false positives in fairness-critical path recovery.
+By combining statistical dependencies with LLM-based semantic priors and prioritizing informative queries, our framework improves both reliability and fairness-awareness in CD.

-To support robust evaluation, we introduce a semi-synthetic benchmark based on the UCI Adult dataset, embedding fairness-relevant causal structure, confounding, and noise.
-This benchmark provides a controlled yet realistic testbed for future fairness-oriented CD research.
+To support reproducible evaluation, we introduce a semi-synthetic benchmark based on the UCI Adult dataset, embedding structural bias, latent confounding, and noise.
+This provides a realistic yet controlled testbed with ground-truth graphs for consistent comparison across CD methods.

-Our hyperparameter analysis revealed that exploration depth (max iterations) strongly influences performance, while the importance of statistical versus LLM-derived signals varies with graph scale.
+Our analysis shows that exploration budget (e.g., number of iterations) significantly affects performance, with the relative importance of LLM-derived versus statistical signals shifting with graph size and complexity.
+While our method improves fairness-path recovery, it does not offer end-to-end guarantees for downstream fairness outcomes.
+Instead, it uncovers explainable causal pathways, particularly those involving sensitive attributes intended to guide audits, impact assessments, or stakeholder review.

-While our approach improves recovery of fairness-relevant pathways, our framework does not directly translate into end-to-end fairness guarantees in downstream tasks.
-Bridging the gap between discovery and actionable fairness interventions remains an important area for future integration.
-Other future directions include expanding to temporal graphs, refining prompt engineering for domain-specific metadata, and building reproducible pipelines for benchmarking LLM-guided causal inference.
+This positions our framework as an improvement in diagnostic tools for fairness evaluations.
+Use cases include hiring audits, policy design, and regulatory compliance reporting.
+By recovering interpretable causal paths, our method offers a step toward tools that support fairness-focused exploration, potentially informing future integration into dashboards or algorithmic auditing pipelines.
+We plan to extend the framework to dynamic graphs and release open-source pipelines for scalable, reproducible fairness audits.